frcaban/Wordle-Game-Project/README.md

 of lower case or upper case letters or a mixture of both.
 The user word will then be compared to the word of the day which will be chosen at random from a file called Wordle_Dictionary.txt which stores a library of 5 letter words.
-The user word is first checked if it is valid using a function called user_word_check which is a boolean function that takes in a string (which in this case would be the user word) and returns true if the word is invalid or false if the word is valid based on several checks of the input.
+The user word is first checked if it is valid using a function called check_user_word which is a boolean function that takes in a string (which in this case would be the user word) and returns true if the word is invalid or false if the word is valid based on several checks of the input.
 A function called color_Array then takes in 2 strings which would be the user word & random